Combat 18: The neo-Nazi network facing a ban in Germany | DW | 05.07.2019

 A 'honeypot' to attract the like-minded?

-Despite all these insights, however, the mystery is why Combat 18 remained legal in Germany, while Blood & Honour was outlawed in 2000.
+Given all these insights, it's a puzzle why Combat 18 remained legal in Germany, while Blood & Honour was outlawed in 2000.
 Combat 18 was considered by many the more militant arm of B&H, with countless videos of members brandishing guns in circulation.
 "It's basically an absurd story, the question of the ban [not being applied to Combat 18 as well]," said Puls.
 "It's absurd because since its foundation, Combat 18 has described itself as the armed wing of Blood & Honour."

 Exif suspects that Combat 18 has been kept legal to act as a "honeypot" to attract other neo-Nazis, and that the entire organization, perhaps including its leadership level, is riddled with state-paid informants.

-But Salheiser is skeptical about the "honeypot" theory, and believes that the authorities' informant network is simply not that effective.
-"They could neither prevent crimes being committed by people in these circles, or get us exact knowledge of who we are actually dealing with or, for example, how big the membership is," he said.
+But Salheiser is skeptical about this idea, and believes that the informant network kept by Germany's domestic intelligence agency, the BfV, is simply not very effective.
+"They could neither prevent crimes being committed by people in these circles, or get us exact knowledge of who we are dealing with or, for example, how big the membership is," he said.
 Either way, the German government is now apparently preparing to outlaw the group, something many say it should have done decades ago.

 Germany must make fighting right-wing extremism one of its highest priorities.
 After the shooting of Walter Lübcke, it's clear the threat has grown, and so must resistance to it, says DW's Fabian von der Mark.
 (27.06.2019)